-Article 6.1 Documents brought into the examination by students
+Article 6.2 Documents brought into the examination by students

-- 6.1.1 If a student is permitted to use a document that he/she has personally brought into the examination, this document must not contain any notes, unless explicitly approved by the examiner. - 6.1.2 For the purposes of the previous paragraph, notes are not understood to mean: - underlining, highlighting and marking with fluorescent felt pen; - references to case law and other literature, provided that this is explicitly permitted for a specific examination; - marginal notes added by the publisher of a compendium of legislative texts.
+- 6.2.1 If a student is permitted to use a document that he/she has personally brought into the examination, this document must not contain any notes, unless explicitly approved by the examiner. - 6.2.2 For the purposes of the previous paragraph, notes are not understood to mean: - underlining, highlighting and marking, i.e. with fluorescent felt pen; - references to case law and other literature, provided that this is explicitly permitted for a specific examination; - marginal notes added by the publisher of a compendium of legislative texts.

-Article 6.2 Disciplinary measures to be taken by the examiner
+Article 6.3 Disciplinary measures to be taken by the examiner

-- 6.2.1 In the event of any irregularity or cheating or disturbance during the examination, the examiner may immediately exclude a student from further participation in the examination.
-The examiner may confiscate any items in the possession of the student that could be relevant in assessing the irregularity or cheating. - 6.2.2 If the examiner request this, a student is obliged to surrender to the examiner any items in his/her possession that could be relevant in assessing an irregularity or act of cheating, for the purpose of that evaluation.
-The confiscated items will be returned to the student within a reasonable period of time. - 6.2.3 Without prejudice to the provisions of 6.2.1, if the examiner considers that an observed irregularity or act of cheating calls for a disciplinary measure other than immediate exclusion from further participation in the examination, to be imposed on the student, the examiner will contact the Board of Examiners. - 6.2.4 The examiner is obliged to report any irregularities or cheating to the chair of the Board of Examiners.
+- 6.3.1 In the event of any irregularity or cheating or disturbance during the examination, the examiner or the supervisor responsible such as the Technical Education Assistant or student assistant, may immediately exclude a student from further participation in the examination.
+The examiner may confiscate any items in the possession of the student that could be relevant in assessing the irregularity or cheating. - 6.3.2 If the examiner request this, a student is obliged to surrender to the examiner any items in his/her possession that could be relevant in assessing an irregularity or act of cheating, for the purpose of that evaluation.
+The confiscated items will be returned to the student within a reasonable period of time. - 6.3.3 If an invigilator observes an irregularity, fraud or disruption during the examination, he or she must notify the examiner. - 6.3.4 Without prejudice to the provisions of 6.2.1, if the examiner considers that an observed irregularity or act of cheating calls for a disciplinary measure other than immediate exclusion from further participation in the examination, to be imposed on the student, the examiner will contact the Board of Examiners. - 6.3.5 The examiner is obliged to report any irregularities or cheating to the chair of the Board of Examiners.

-Article 6.3 Disciplinary measures to be taken by the Board of Examiners in the event of irregularities or cheating
+Article 6.4 Disciplinary measures to be taken by the Board of Examiners in the event of irregularities or cheating

-- 6.3.1 In the event of any irregularity or cheating during an examination or practical assignment, the Board of Examiners can interview the examiner, student, invigilators and other persons. - 6.3.2 The disciplinary measures that can be imposed by the Board of Examiners are: - a) declaring the results of the examination null and void; - b) excluding the student from participation in the examination regarding which the irregularity or cheating was observed for a maximum period of one year; - c) excluding the student from participation in one or more other examinations for the maximum period of one year; - d) excluding the student from participation in examinations and the final examination of one or more degree programmes provided by the Faculty for a maximum period of one year. - e) Examinations of another faculty or higher education institution that are passed during the exclusion period, also including assignments, papers and theses, cannot be included in the final examination of the degree programme in any way whatsoever.

-6.3.3 In the event of serious fraud, the Executive Board may decide to definitively terminate the programme of the student in question.
+- 6.4.1 In the event of any irregularity or cheating during an examination or practical assignment, the Board of Examiners can interview the examiner, student, invigilators and other persons. - 6.4.2 The disciplinary measures that can be imposed by the Board of Examiners are: - a) declaring the results of the examination null and void; - b) excluding the student from participation in the examination regarding which the irregularity or cheating was observed for a maximum period of one year; - c) excluding the student from participation in one or more other examinations for the maximum period of one year; - d) excluding the student from participation in examinations and the final examination of one or more degree programmes provided by the Faculty for a maximum period of one year. - e) Examinations of another faculty or higher education institution that are passed during the exclusion period, also including assignments, papers and theses, cannot be included in the final examination of the degree programme in any way whatsoever. - 6.4.3 In the event of serious fraud, the Executive Board may decide to definitively terminate the programme of the student in question.

-Article 6.4 Disciplinary measures to be taken as a result of of plagiarism1
+Article 6.5 Disciplinary measures to be taken as a result of plagiarism2